Juniper/junos-terraform/Samples/two_spine_two_leaf/README.md

 # VMX - Two Spine Two Leaf

 This is an example that demonstrates how to use JTAF on a two spine two leaf VMX setup.
+This topology was built using Apstra, which is an automation that builds data center fabrics from the ground up.
+Currently, this topology is two spine two leaf only, but it can be easily scaled horizantally and vertically.
 Here are the details of this example:
 * Spine1: 10.56.16.246
 * Spine2: 10.56.12.9